HotelreservationsystemAlpStay/Alpstay/README.md

 ### 4. As a guest, I want to book a room in a certain hotel
 Als Gast möchte ich ein Zimmer in einem bestimmten Hotel buchen, um meinen Urlaub zu planen

+This userstory uses user story 2.2 to get the needed information about the hotel and rooms on the provided dates.
+After a logn, the booking manager creates a new entry vie the data access and returns a ned booking object, which gives confirmation, that everython worked.

 ### 5. As a guest, I want to receive an invoice after my stay
 Als Gast möchte ich nach meinem Aufenthalt eine REchnung erhalten, damit ich einen Zahlungsnachweis habe.
 Hint: Fügt einen Eintrag in der Invoice Tabelle hinzu